yannhn/dogary/README.md

 ### ToDo

-The final aspect of the dogary app is the todo app.
+The final aspect of the dogary-App is the todo-list feature.
 Here the user can organize, edit, delete or set todos to urgent if they are extremely important.

 <p align="center">
 <img src="public/img/Todo/todo-overview.png" width="20%" height="20%" alt="dogary-todo-overview" />